Carrera is one of the most popular brands when it comes to slot car racing. They offer two different types of tracks; Evolution and Digital.

 Tracks from both Evolution and Digital lines might look similar to one another at a glance.
 Basically, unlike the kid-friendly Go!!! line, the track layout for either line is simpler with a stronger focus on allowing vehicles to finish first or fast.

-The Digital line is the more elaborate option as it includes lane changing parts to keep races dynamic like lane changers and automatic pit stops.
+The Digital line is the more elaborate option as it includes lane-changing parts to keep races dynamic like lane changes and automatic pit stops.
 Aside from that, both lines feature the same components such as speed controllers, guard rails, and other basic track pieces.